Nicotine Pouch Side Effects: What Research Says

 Hiccups

 One of the most common side effects for new users.
-Nicotine can trigger hiccups (FDA (2018)) — especially at higher strengths or if you haven't used nicotine before.
-This often eases as users lower strength or get used to the format.
-Tip: start with a lower strength (3–4 mg) and work up only if needed.
+Nicotine can trigger hiccups (FDA nicotine health effects) — especially at higher strengths or if you have not used nicotine before.
+CDC nicotine pouch guidance notes that scientists are still studying pouch-specific health effects, so the cautious move is to choose a lower strength and cut back if hiccups repeat.

 Nausea